IgniteUI/igniteui-docfx/docfx_project/components/avatar.md

 ### Examples

-Using `igx-avatar` tag to include it into your app.
+Using `igx-avatar` tag to include it in your app.
 ```html
 <igx-avatar roundShape="true" icon="person" bgColor="#0375be" data-init="SS">
 </igx-avatar>